reykjavikcity/webtools/README.md

   value, the cache will return a stale (last successful) result if available, instead of waiting for a slow API call to finish.
 (Ignored if `returnStale` is set to `false`.)

+**Methods:**

+- `cachedFn.invalidate(...args: Parameters<typeof fn>): void` — Invalidates
+  the cache for the given arguments by setting its TTL to `0`.
+The stale data still remains and may be returned if `returnStale` is true.
+  The arguments are passed through the `getKey` function to find the matching cache entry.
+- `cachedFn.purge(...args: Parameters<typeof fn>): void` — Completely deletes
+  the cache entry for the given arguments.

 **Example:**